fangfufu/Linux-Fake-Background-Webcam/README.md

 ### Setting up
 1. Replace ``fakecam/background.jpg`` with your own background image.
 2. Build the Docker image by running ``./build.sh``.
-3. Create the Docker network bridge and container by running ``./create-container.sh``.
+3. Create the Docker network bridge and containers by running ``./create-container.sh``.

 ### Using the virtual webcam
 4. Run the containers by running ``./run-containers.sh``.